Novartis/Pipeline_for_TES_AAV_LongReads/simulation2/HESI_ISA_simulation/README.md

 - Leaves cells empty if FASTQ file doesn't exist

 The updated run table can be used to verify data integrity after transfer.
+The `all_simulations_runtable_NVS.tsv` contains the simulation run table and MD5 checksums for the full simulation run on Novartis' servers.